 What if your car was destroyed by a flood and you don’t have comprehensive coverage but you have flood insurance, will it suffice?
 The answer is NO.

 Having flood insurance will cover your personal property that was damaged inside your car during the flood but not the car itself.
-That is why adding comprehensive insurance at the start of your policy is recommended to avoid being underinsured.
+That is why we recommend adding comprehensive insurance at the start of your policy to avoid being underinsured.

 Things to keep in mind if your car is still repairable

-Some damages to a vehicle can still be saved after a flood.
+You can still save some damages to a vehicle after a flood.
 There are just some things that you need to put extra attention to.
 Once the adjuster decides that your auto can still be repaired, be vigilant in checking all the parts of your car that were damaged.
 Check for all the parts that have moisture to avoid mold, rust, and mildew.
 Also, all the wiring, electrical circuits, and engine.
 Your adjuster will help you throughout the process so don’t hesitate to ask questions.

 How to Protect Your Car From Flood